-Why you need the money 2 Tips 15 Is releasing equity the right option for you?
-4 Methods of releasing equity compared 16 Alternatives to releasing equity 5 What happens if your situation Ways of releasing equity 6 changes?
-18 Lifetime mortgages explained 7 Fees and costs 21 Home reversion explained 11 Get professional advice 22 Retirement interest-only Useful contacts 23 mortgages explained 13 If things go wrong 26
+Tips 15

+Methods of later life borrowing compared 16

+What happens if your situation changes?
+18

+Fees and costs 21

+Get professional advice 22

+Useful contacts 23

+If things go wrong 26

 Before you go ahead and release equity from your home, explore all your options and make sure that whatever you decide to do will meet your needs now and in the future.